imballinst/imballinst.dev/src/pages/blog/top3-achievements-frustrations-2020/index.md

 It turned out to be a quite pleasant one.
 I binned some of my psychological garbages and learned some good teachings.
 The therapist said that I was stuck in my own thoughts because I didn't see that coming.
 To prevent that, I should be more aware of myself and feel if the "darkness" starts to creep up on me.
 In addition, she [the therapist] also taught me some meditation techniques, which are incredibly useful until now.

-The second one came around 1 month before my marriage.
+The second one came around June (1 month before my wedding).
 I laid on the floor the whole night until my body felt numb.
 I didn't check on my phone, I didn't eat.
 At 3AM the next day, I thought about my soon-to-be-wife (at that moment)—we were so close of being together and I didn't want to make her feel sad (although I already did by not replying to her messages).
 Then, I decided to order a food online to fill out my empty stomach.
 I didn't do well in my job for 2-3 days since the incident, but I regained my pace eventually.

-The third attack came around 1–2 months after my marriage.
-I remembeer back then I just laid on a carpet breathing, but devoid of life.
+The third attack came around Septembeer.
+I remember back then I just laid on a carpet breathing, but devoid of life.
 I looked up as I saw the ceiling and my wife crying.
 We were (and still are) living in an apartment and my mind was conflicting on whether I should rush to the balcony and jump or not.
 But again, my feelings for my wife triumphed and we spent the rest of the night comforting each other.

 The fourth attack was probably the weakest compared to the previous ones.
 I was quite stressed at that time and we decided to go along to buy some groceries.
 My mind was fighting between living and intentionally walking on the bus corridor, so I bought 2 sacks of rice (5 kilograms each) and I carried them to the apartment (yes, we usually walk to the nearest supermarket).
 This was because when I am emotionally unstable, I stabilize myself by "draining" my own energy, hoping that I don't have any energy left to harm myself.
 It worked and we arrived safely in our apartment.